Clifford Orji: Biography

-Orji was originally from Enugu State in south-eastern Nigeria but lived in Lagos state in the south-west.
 He was initially a razor-blade merchant but later proclaimed himself a shaman, a "native doctor Chinneyelu".
 He lived under a highway bridge in Oshodi-Isolo, reportedly pretending to be mentally ill.

 Arrest and confession

 Orji was arrested on February 3, 1999, after a missing woman was discovered near death at his home under the bridge.
 Fresh and cooked human body parts and human skulls were also discovered.
 He was arraigned at a Magistrate court in Ebute-Meta.
 After his arrest, a thorough search of his hideout was made, which also revealed female underwear, a cheque for ₦80,000, and a mobile phone, at a time when the G.S.M. had not been fully introduced to the Nigerian market, so only wealthy people had mobile phones.
 A man accused of being his accomplice in trading human body parts was also arrested.

 At a news conference organized by the police, Orji confessed to kidnapping, murder and cannibalism, saying that he and his accomplice "[had] been eating human meat for the past seven years before coming to Lagos.
 It is our culture to eat human meat."
-On December 7, 2000, he was remanded for murder in Kirikiri Prison, which is Nigeria's only super-maximum prison.
+On December 7, 2000, he was remanded for murder in Kirikiri Prison, which is Nigeria's only supermax prison.